Evaluation Metrics

 ROUGE-N, ROUGE-L, ROUGE-L-Summary

-This metric evaluation based on the overlap of N-grams between the system and reference summaries.
+These metrics evaluate text based on the overlap of N-grams between the system and reference summaries.

 Base.argmaxFunction